 One third of women prisoners have spent time in care.
 In 2016, we began applying our successful model to help young women leaving care transition instead into the world of work.
-This preventive approach is helping to reduce the number of women entering our prisons.Jocelyn Hillman CEO, Working Chance
+This preventive approach is helping to reduce the number of women entering our prisons.Jocelyn Hillman Founder, Working Chance

 We can help you